 The truth is, in order to be a successful CTO, Jon needs to get good at making high-quality decisions quickly.
 To learn how to resolve such questions fast, and to get key insights into seven habits of highly successful CTOs, read on.

-Over the years, I’ve seen seven distinct habits weave a thread among the most successful of the bunch.
-Whether you are a veteran CTO or aspire to be one, executing well on these seven distinct behaviors will go a long way in helping you achieve success in your career.
-Today, I’m going to share with you the secrets behind executing them well.
+I’ve been working with CTOs for more than 20 years.
+Over those years, I’ve seen seven distinct habits among the most successful of the bunch.
+Whether you are a veteran CTO or aspire to be one, executing well on these seven distinct behaviors will go a long way toward helping you achieve success in your career.
+Today, I’m going to share with you the secrets behind doing that.

-Which is why I’m going to give you a test you can take right now for immediate feedback on how good of a tech leader you are.
+Which is why I’m going to give you a test you can take right now for immediate feedback on how good a tech leader you are.

 Use the links below to jump to specific sections of the post.

 As an example, at Stride, our CTO spends 20% of his time coding, by design.
 And our VP of Engineering spends 10% of her time coding, by design.
-They don’t walk into the office Monday morning and say “Hmmm, I wonder if I should code today.”
+They don’t walk into the office on Monday morning and say “Hmmm, I wonder if I should code today.”

 Trusting others is the foundation of this.
 But it’s more than that.
-Successful CTOs FOSTER trust by creating a culture of trust.
+Successful CTOs foster trust by creating a culture of trust.